-This is the point on the Lung channel that is best for clearing this residual heat.
+This is the usually the best point on the Lung channel for clearing this residual heat.
 You might think that dispersing the point would further weaken the patient whose energy may already be low from fighting off the infection.
 But actually, when you've cleared the heat, the whole system will function better, and the patient will recover faster.

 Why?
 You can understand this with an analogy.
 If you have a boiler to heat your water, what happens when the boiler itself starts to overheat?
 First, fuel is being wasted because instead of heating the house you're heating the boiler.
 Second, the boiler is less efficient so less heat reaches the house.

-Applying the analogy to the Lungs, your Qi is wasted because it's being used to heat the Lungs, causing the cough and dryness, and so there is less energy for the house - meaning you take longer to recover.
+Applying the analogy to the Lungs, your Qi is wasted because it is being used to heat the Lungs, causing the cough and dryness, and so there is less energy for the house - meaning you feel low and take longer to recover.

 Using this point either on its own (a powerful and elegant treatment) or with other points to support your intention, can produce fast results.

 Many acupuncturists hammer away at tonifying treatments when actually they should clear old sources of heat or damp from the system.
 If that heat or phlegm is in the Lungs, this point may be exactly what is needed.
 THEN you can tonify, if you still need to.